sudo-nick16/campus-career-connect/README.md

 organize several aspects of the placement process, from creating job listings and tracking application.

 #### How to run this on your system?
+- Install jdk and maven on your system.
 - Install docker.
 - cd into the project's root directory.
 - Execute the following commands.

 ```
+mvn clean package

 docker compose up -d

 cat ./init.sql | docker exec -i postgresql_ccc psql -U root -d ccc